gaorlov/deserializer/README.md

 Deserialization of complex parameters into a hash that an AR model can take.

-Lets you have a reverse ActiveModel::Sereializer-like interface that allows for eacy create and update without having to write heavy controllers.
+Lets you have a reverse ActiveModel::Sereializer-like interface that allows for easy create and update without having to write heavy controllers.

 ## Problem